Icelandic summer is calling you for an adventure. | Check this out!

 How Accurate are the Aurora Forecasts?

-However, here are some factors for you to consider that can increase your chances of viewing:
+However, here are some tips for you to consider that can increase your chances of viewing:

-• Because of the increased daylight hours, auroral activity is most active between late August and early April.
+1. Because of the increased daylight hours, the auroral activity is most active between late August and early April.

-• It’s best to hunt down the Aurora in crisp wintertime when the nights are long and the humidity levels are low, so the sky is unclouded most of the time.
+2. It’s best to hunt down the aurora in crisp wintertime when the nights are long and the humidity levels are low, so the sky is unclouded most of the time.
 In Iceland, this brisk winter starts around the end of October and carries on into mid-April.

-December has the longest periods of nighttime, around 19-20 hours.
-The shortest day of the year, winter solstice is only around 4 hours and this means 20 hours of darkness.
+• December has the longest periods of nighttime, around 19-20 hours.
+The shortest day of the year, the winter solstice is only around 4 hours and this means 20 hours of darkness.

-Due to its proximity to the Arctic Circle, Iceland summertime is blessed with the near-Midnight Sun–however, this means that the aurora is rarely seen in the months of May, June or July.
+• Due to its proximity to the Arctic Circle, Iceland's summertime is blessed with the near-Midnight Sun–however, this means that the aurora is rarely seen in May, June or July.
 You have a much better chance of seeing it if you travel in winter than in summer.

 Check the website www.timeanddate.com for accurate sunset and sunrise projections.

-• Light pollution is the enemy of the Northern Lights!
-Slip away from the city’s artificial lights and dive into Icelandic wilderness.
-Usually, the Aurora is not visible during daylight hours.
+5. Light pollution is the enemy of the Northern Lights!
+Slip away from the city’s artificial lights and dive into the Icelandic wilderness.
+Usually, the aurora is not visible during daylight hours.
 The sky should be pitch-black, so take a nap and prepare for the night’s adventure!

 Therefore, unless it is darker or the view is less blocked on the mountain/hill, the height is irrelevant.

-Luckily for you, if you don’t want to deal with the trouble of following the forecasts, Arctic Adventures offers loads of Northern Lights tours, where one of our local experts will make sure you’re in the right place, right time for the Aurora.
-The tour will save you time, the hassle and expenses of renting a car, and you’ll see and learn much more than you would on your own.
+Luckily for you, if you don’t want to deal with the trouble of following the forecasts, Arctic Adventures offers a variety of aurora-watching tours, from heading into the wilderness for the Northern Light Jeep tour to sailing out to see them on a boat cruise.
+Or, if you're looking for more insight into these curious lights, opt for our Northern Lights & Aurora Museum tour.
+Our local experts will make sure you’re in the right place, at the right time for an aurora.
+Our tours will save you time, the hassle and expenses of renting a car, and you’ll see and learn much more than you would on your own.

 Once you’ve reached your destination, sit back, relax and get ready for the dancing lights!